interbull/gluster-geo-snapshot/README.md

 # Number of days that snapshot should be saved every day from today
 number_days_every_day = 10

-# Number of months that two snapshot per month should be saved after days.
+# Number of weeks that one snapshot per week should be saved after days.
-number_months_with_two = 3
+number_weeks_with_one = 10

 # Number of months in total; the rest of the months one snapshot is saved
 number_months_total = 12

+# Value is optional, default value is: ggsnap
+# The prefix is concatenated with: _volume-name_YYYYMMDD_HHMMSS
+# that is the naming of the snapshot
+snapshot_name_prefix = "ggsnap"

 # All the following values are optional,
 # one or more values can be specified